luis-i-benavides/cams-ref-impl-angular/README.md

 # Prerequisites

 * Install Node.js and the latest version of npm locally.
 See [here](https://docs.npmjs.com/getting-started/installing-node) for instructions.
-* Configure the connection to your local MySql database in `cams-ref-impl-angular-server/src/main/resources/application.yml`
+* Configure the connection to a MySql database in `cams-ref-impl-angular-server/src/main/resources/application.yml`

 # Quick Start

-The easiest way to get started is to switch to the project root and execute this command to run in development mode:
+The easiest way to get started is to switch to the project root and execute this UNIX command to run the application in development mode:

     SPRING_PROFILES_ACTIVE=development RESOURCES_PROJECTROOT=`pwd` ./gradlew :cams-ref-impl-angular-server:bootRun

-Or the production version (more optimizations):
+Or in production version (which optimizes static resources using concatenation and minification):

     ./gradlew :server:bootRun